mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 prior verdict history for the topic
 ```

-The evaluator considers:
+The checking component considers:

 - The question that was asked.
 - The answer submitted by the student.
-- The student's previous evaluation history.
+- The student's previous assessment history.
-- The topic being evaluated.
+- The topic being checked.
 - Previously identified weaknesses or objections.

 #### Completion condition